quentin-blacklock/quentin-blacklock.github.io/_posts/2015-10-11-what-i-leaned-at-that-conference-1.md

 ---
 layout: post
-title: "What I learned at That Conference 2015b Post #1"
+title: "What I Learned at That Conference 2015 Post #1"
 category: programming
 tags: [that-conference-2015]
 ---